znly/rules_go/go/nogo.rst

 Configuring analyzers
 ~~~~~~~~~~~~~~~~~~~~~

-By default, ``nogo`` analyzers apply to all Go source files being compiled.
-This
+By default, ``nogo`` analyzers will emit diagnostics for all Go source files
-behavior can be changed with a JSON configuration file.
+built by Bazel.
+This behavior can be changed with a JSON configuration file.

 The top-level JSON object in the file must be keyed by the name of the analyzer
 being configured.
 These names must match the ``Analyzer.Name`` of the registered